Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Main results

-\end{thm} A final obstacle still remains to be removed: the randomization technique apparently alters the asymptotic covariance structure of the empirical process if $P \neq P^{\mc G}$, that is, if the sub-null hypothesis $H_0$ of group invariance is false.
-In particular, the weak limit of $\sqrt{n}(\Pn - P)$ is a $P$-Brownian bridge whereas the conditional weak limit of $\sqrt{n}(\RPn - \Pn^{\mc G})$ is a $P^{\mc G}$-Brownian bridge.
-Therefore, the final application of the developed theory to the examples of Sections~\ref{ex:pearson} and \ref{ex:mw} requires that the weak limits of $ W_n = \sqrt{n} (\varphi(\Pn) - \varphi(P))$ and $ \tilde W_n = \sqrt{n} (\varphi(\RPn) - \varphi(\Pn^{\mc G}))$ are both studentized with the help of appropriate estimators of the standard deviations depending on $\b X_1, \b X_2, \dots$ and $G_1(\b X_1), G_2(\b X_2), \dots$, respectively.
-A suitable studentization does not only ensure the asymptotic pivotality of the limits under the larger null hypothesis $H$ -- both limits will be standard normal.
-It also retains the finite sample exactness under the restricted null hypothesis $H_0$ of $\mc G$-invariance.
+This delta-method allows the removal of the last obstacle for an asymptotically exact test for $H$ versus $K$: because of the different limit distributions of the empirical process and the randomization empirical process, the normally distributed random variables $ \varphi'_{\P}({\mb G}) $ and $\varphi'_{\tilde \P}(\tilde{\mb G})$ generally also have different variances.
+Therefore, it is required that the weak limits of $ W_n = \sqrt{n} (\varphi(\Pn) - \varphi(\P))$ and $ \tilde W_n = \sqrt{n} (\varphi(\RPn) - \varphi(\Pn^{\mc G}))$ are studentized with the help of appropriate standard deviation estimators based on $\b X_1, \b X_2, \dots$ and $G_1(\b X_1), G_2(\b X_2), \dots$, respectively.
+A suitable studentization will ensure the asymptotic pivotality of the limits under the larger null hypothesis $H$ -- both limit distributions are standard normal by Slutzky's lemma -- and it still guarantees the finite sample exactness under the restricted null hypothesis $H_0$ of $\mc G$-invariance.

-In view of the (co)variance estimator $\widehat \sigma_n$, the functional delta-methods motivate the following studentizations for $ W_n$ and $\tilde W_n$, respectively:
+The asymptotically linear representations from the functional delta-methods motivate the following studentizations for $ W_n$ and $\tilde W_n$, respectively:

-The influence function of a complicated functional which consists of a (series of) concatenation(s) of simpler functionals can be conveniently derived with the help of a chain rule; see \cite{reid81} for details.
+The influence function of a complicated functional that is possibly built up of multiple simpler functionals is derivable with the help of a chain rule; see \cite{reid81} for details.
+A sufficient condition for the consistency of $\wh \sigma_{\varphi,\P_n}^2 $ and $\tilde \sigma_{\varphi,\RPn}^2 $ is that, for $k=1,2$,